Greater London Group

-The Greater London Group (now LSE London) was a research centre at the London School of Economics that was created in 1958 and focused on issues of London government.
+The Greater London Group was a research centre at the London School of Economics that was created in 1958, to prepare analysis and advice to the Royal Commission on Local Government in Greater London, founded the previous year.
+Chaired by William A. Robson, it expanded on his previous work focusing on issues of London government, with input and debate from the other members of the newly formed group.
 It has been recognised as having had a significant impact during the 1960s and upon the creation of the Greater London Council in 1965.
+It continued operating until 1998, when it was reformulated as LSE London, hosted by the Department of Geography and Environment of the London School of Economics.

 History

-It was founded by Professor William A. Robson (1895–1980) and consisted of a group of academics at the London School of Economics (LSE) led by Robson.
-Its creation reflected interest in what direction the growing metropolis would go in and debates about what form government in London should take.
+In 1957, the Royal Commission on Local Government in Greater London (a.k.a. the Herbert Commission) was established.
+Professor William A. Robson, at the London School of Economics and Political Science (commonly the London School of Economics (LSE)) had focused his research on issues of local government in London for some time.
+In 1958, he founded the Greater London Group to facilitate input to the Herbert Commission, bringing together a group of academics to analyse, debate and prepare input.

+The group shared interest in what direction the growing metropolis, and its government, should go in.
 Early members of the group came from a variety of disciplines, including social administration expert David Donnison, geographer Michael Wise, political scientist Richard Pear, and scholar of public administration Peter Self.
-The group carried out an extensive survey on local government in London, which was then drawn upon by the Royal Commission on Local Government in Greater London.
 In 1959 the group put forth a Memorandum of Evidence in an attempt to define an area that would form a central London borough.

 Robson kept the group going after the commission report, to study what happened next.
 By 1960, the group had, as one later account wrote, "earned a reputation as the leading centre for the study of London government".
 By 1963, it had more than a dozen members, who held a variety of views.
 The group met every Monday afternoon to review and discuss papers or hear from visiting speakers.
 Its offices tended to move around a lot, but included a stint in LSE's Old Building.

 The group's members also were significantly overlapped with those of the Town and Country Planning Association, which in part added to the group's effectiveness.

 Indeed, the group has been recognised as having had a significant impact upon efforts to reform London government during the 1960s and upon the creation of the Greater London Council in 1965.
 Later members in the group included the likes of Jeffrey Jowell and Peter Hall.
 The group also had a number of research officers attached to it, who authored reports and some of whom, like Ken Young, went on to prominent academic careers of their own.